oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 Execution with ``par`` and ``par_unseq`` policies supports two parallel backends:

 #. `TBB backend` (enabled by default).
-Means that the algorithms are parallelized with either
+When chosen the algorithms are parallelized with either
    |onetbb_long| or |tbb_long|.

 #. `OpenMP backend`.
-In that case algorithms are parallelized with OpenMP*.
+When chosen algorithms are parallelized with OpenMP*.
 Visit
    :doc:`Macros <../macros>` for the information how to enable OpenMP* backend.

 Follow these steps to add Parallel API to your application: